 Graduate Accounts: The purpose of these accounts is to give graduates a few years to pay off what they owe before it starts gaining interest

 International Accounts: These accounts enable people who work and/or live abroad to access their money from other countries.

 Does the bank have a good reputation?

 Reputation matters.
 Before committing to a bank, you should research how real customers have rated their experiences.
 Which? survey thousands of current account customers each year and ask them to rate the service they receive.
 You can see their findings here.

 Are they accessible?

-- When choosing who to bank with, it’s important to check how accessible they are; Not every bank will have a branch based near you and some (although few!) do not offer internet banking.
+- When choosing who to bank with, it’s important to check how accessible they are; not every bank will have a branch based near to you and some, although few, do not offer internet banking.

 - Do they offer telephone, internet, and/or mobile banking?

 - Branch service: If you prefer to go into a branch, you will want to choose a bank that you can easily get to.